Frank R. Seaver College of Science and Engineering

 • Introduction to Programming: introduction to the basics of procedural programming, root finding, integration, and other mathematical methods (e.g. numerical differentiation, interpolation, and line-fitting).
 Suggested programming languages and software may include Python, R, MATLAB.

-• One Science Course from:
+• Two Science Courses from:

 • General Biology I